This heart problem that is present at birth causes a hole between the heart's upper chambers. It can be treated.

 Small atrial septal defects might be found by chance and never cause a concern.
-Others close during infancy or early childhood.
+Others might close during infancy or early childhood.

 A large, long-term atrial septal defect can damage the heart and lungs.
 Surgery may be needed to repair an atrial septal defect and to prevent complications.

-Types of atrial septal defects include:
+Types of atrial septal defects (ASDs) include:

-Atrial septal defect signs and symptoms can include:
+Atrial septal defect symptoms may include:

 To understand the cause of atrial septal defect, it may be helpful to know how the heart typically works.

-The typical heart is made of four chambers — two upper chambers (atria) and two lower chambers (ventricles).
+The typical heart is made of four chambers.
+The two upper chambers are called the atria.
+The two lower chambers are called the ventricles.

-A large atrial septal defect can cause extra blood to overfill the lungs and overwork the right side of the heart.
-If not treated, the right side of the heart eventually grows larger and becomes weak.
-The blood pressure in the arteries in the lungs can also increase, leading to pulmonary hypertension.
+A large atrial septal defect can send extra blood to the lungs and cause the right side of the heart to work too hard.
+Without treatment, the right side of the heart grows larger over time and becomes weak.
+The blood pressure in the arteries in the lungs also can increase, causing pulmonary hypertension.

 A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.